rstudio/education.rstudio.com/content/blog/2020-07-17-teaching-the-tidyverse-in-2020-part-3-data-wrangling-and-tidying/index.markdown

 In this case we want to go from a wider data frame (with more columns) to a longer data frame (with fewer columns, and more rows), so we will use the `pivot_longer()` function.
 We need to tell the function, at a minimum,

--   which columns to pivot: any column that starts with the character string `"body_mass_g"`,
+-   which columns to pivot: any column that starts with the character string `"body_mass"`,

 -   what the name of the new variable where we put the *names* of the variables that are being pivoted should go to: `names_to = "measurement"`, and

--   what the name of the new variable where the *values* of the the variables that are being pivoted should go to: `values_to = "body_mass_g"`.
+-   what the name of the new variable where the *values* of the the variables that are being pivoted should go to: `values_to = "body_mass"`.

 ```r